 WELCOME TO AWAKENING CLARITY.
-If you’re just joining us for the first time, you have some catching up to do.
-This issue is post number 106, and this is the 30th edition of our Guest Teaching Series.
+This is the 30th edition of our Guest Teaching Series.
 This is also the 5th edition of our First Chapter Preview.
 John Wheeler joins holds down both the Guest Teacher and the Guest Writer positions this week.

 1) What is Nonduality?